-LEP is defined as persons who do not speak English as their primary language and who have a limited ability to read, write, speak or understand English.
-For the purposes of this administrative plan, LEP persons are HCV applicants and participants, and parents and family members of applicants and participants.
+LEP persons are defined as persons who do not speak English as their primary language and who have a limited ability to read, write, speak or understand English.
+For the purposes of this Admissions and Continued Occupancy Policy, LEP persons are public housing applicants and resident families, and parents and family members of applicants and resident families.

-In order to determine the level of access needed by LEP persons, COC will balance the following four factors: (1) the number or proportion of LEP persons eligible to be served or likely to be encountered by the Housing Choice Voucher program; (2) the frequency with which LEP persons come into contact with the program; (3) the nature and importance of the program, activity, or service provided by the program to people's lives; and (4) the resources available to COC and costs.
+In order to determine the level of access needed by LEP persons, COC will balance the following four factors: (1) the number or proportion of LEP persons eligible to be served or likely to be encountered by the public housing program; (2) the frequency with which LEP persons come into contact with the program; (3) the nature and importance of the program, activity, or service provided by the program to people's lives; and (4) the resources available to COC and costs.
 Balancing these four factors will ensure meaningful access by LEP persons to critical services while not imposing undue burdens on COC.